 Even the most experienced internet user can be duped into entering information based on a targeted phishing email.
 Often phishing emails are sent to a small number of users in order to avoid detection.
 This is why protection at click-time is so important in today’s ’email to web’ communication world.

-User responsibility and awareness can only take your business users so far.
-For the rest, there’s Spambrella.
+User responsibility and awareness can only take your business users so far

 URL Defense Functions

 URL Defense has two functions, ‘scan time’ and ‘click time’.
-The scan time is run at time of entry to Spambrella, the click time function is when the user actually clicks on the URL in an email.
+The scan time is run at the time of entry to Spambrella servers, the click time function is when the user actually clicks on the URL in an email.
 The reason the two functions are in place is that the email delivery may be hours/days before the user actually clicks the link.

 Our click time URL defense protects the user during this function by re-checking the destination URL/server/IP, whereas other services that claim to be leaders in Email Security do not provide this level of protection.